 Robinhood Markets, Inc. (HOOD) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from Robinhood Markets, Inc. as it approaches its next earnings release.
-The company is expected to report EPS of -$0.30, down 372.73% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $392.03 million, down 30.66% from the year-ago period.
+Robinhood Markets, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2022.
+In that report, analysts expect Robinhood Markets, Inc. to post earnings of -$0.30 per share.
+This would mark a year-over-year decline of 372.73%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $392.03 million, down 30.66% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$1.34 per share and revenue of $1.7 billion.
-These totals would mark changes of +82.11% and -6.1%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$1.34 per share and revenue of $1.7 billion, which would represent changes of +82.11% and -6.1%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Robinhood Markets, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Robinhood Markets, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.75% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.75% lower.
 Robinhood Markets, Inc. currently has a Zacks Rank of #3 (Hold).

 The Financial - Investment Bank industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 150, which puts it in the bottom 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 190, putting it in the bottom 25% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.